alema-r/Alessandro-Marcolini-Oniro/docs/build-flavours/build-flavours.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

+.. include:: ../definitions.rst

 Overview of Build Flavours
 ##########################

-All Scenarios OS can be hosted on top of variety of kernels.
-Currently supported kernels are Linux, Zephyr and FreeRTOS (experimental).
-The build system requires build configuration that is specific to each kernel and All Scenarios OS provides all this configuration as build templates.
+|main_project_name| can be hosted on top of variety of kernels.
+Currently supported
+kernels are Linux, Zephyr and FreeRTOS (experimental).
+The build system requires build configuration that is specific to each kernel and |main_project_name|
+provides all this configuration as build templates.
 See `Yocto documentation <https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html#creating-a-custom-template-configuration-directory>`_ for more info about the underlying mechanism.